Walk as a New Person in Christ

 Commentary

 The Ephesian believers were Gentiles.
-Paul tells them to make a clean break with their old ways of life and stop living by the standards of the unsaved people around them (v.
+Paul urges them to make a clean break from their former ways and stop living by the standards of those who do not know God (v.
 17).
-These pagan Gentiles had given themselves to a lifestyle without any personal standards.
-Their minds have been clouded by all types of impurity to the point that they are unable to distinguish between right and wrong (v.
+These pagan Gentiles had surrendered them-selves to a life without moral direction.
+Their minds had become darkened and confused, unable to distinguish right from wrong (v.
 18).
-Their conscience is not functioning, and there is no hatred of sin and no love for Christ (v.
+Their hearts were hardened, and they had lost all sensitivity to sin.
+With their consciences deadened, they no longer hated evil or desired holiness (v.
 19).

-In contrast to this pagan life, Christ teaches men to renounce sin and cultivate holiness and virtue.
-The phrase, “But ye have not so learned Christ” (v.
-20) does not say “learned about Christ.”
-It is possible to learn about Christ and still not be saved.
-To “learn Christ” means to have a personal relationship with Christ so that you get to know Him better each day.
-I can learn about Abraham Lincoln because I can secure many books about his life.
-But I can never “learn him” because he is dead.
+In contrast to this old way of life, Christ calls believers to renounce sin and live in righteousness and purity.
+Paul writes, “But you have not so learned Christ” (v.
+20).
+Notice, he does not say “learned about Christ.”
+A per-son can know facts about Jesus and still not be saved.
+To “learn Christ” means to have a living, personal relationship with Him—to know Him personally, not just intellectually.
+For example, I can study about Abraham Lincoln from history books, but I can never truly “learn him,” for he is dead.

 Application